 Soil – when possible use the soil from the site rather than carting it in

-level changes – avoid concrete, bricks and blocks (see gabionsThese are containers made of wire to hold rocks in place.
+level changes – avoid concrete, bricks and blocks (see gabionsThese are wire cages (often about a meter cube) filled with stones.
 You see them protecting river banks, acting as retaining walls and, more recently as walls in buildings for retaining walls).
 Check out reclaimed railway sleepers, reclaimed bricks and old stone (which is often of a quality too low for use in house wall building)

 hard surface finishes / paths – try to avoid large areas of concrete, paviours and asphalt because of embodied energy (and see SUDS ).
 Investigate recycled porous polythene paving systems with grass or recycled gravel infill.